Non-Intentional Lifeform: After split

-After split, Adam Pedretti later joined Killing Heidi.
+After the split, Adam Pedretti joined Killing Heidi.
 Declan de Barra played briefly with a completely new line-up and they released a single "Pathogen" before folding.
 De Barra then formed Clann Zu.
-Andrew Day went on to found the electronic project Nightswimmer and then the London U.K based post-punk band The Sound Movement whose first album was released on Oxford label Truck Records.
+Andrew Day went on to found the electronic project Nightswimmer and then the London UK based post-punk band The Sound Movement whose first album was released on Oxford label Truck Records.